 And with the beginning of August, we also feel the nearness of fall, the coming of September, and the mystery of what the new academic year will bring.
 August could be said to be a liminal space in the calendar year, a threshold between seasons in which we savor what has been while wonder grows for what is yet to be.
-These days I am feeling this mystery all the more as we anticipate and prepare to begin the year together in new ways online.
+These days I am feeling this mystery all the more as we anticipate and prepare to begin the year together.

 I would venture to say that each of you incoming students is dwelling in a liminal space of your own, lingering at the threshold of who you have known yourself to be and who you are becoming; of where you have been and where you are going.
-Whether you have been in a literal process of moving this summer or you will be remaining in familiar places physically, we will all be entering into a new season of growth and discovery together.
+Whether you have been in a literal process of moving this summer or you will be remaining in familiar places physically as classes start in September, we will all be entering into a new season of growth and discovery.